 The two nearest entrances into Rocky Mountain National Park from Estes Park are the Fall River Entrance and the Beaver Meadows Entrance.

 There are many different places to stop and take pics and explore along Trail Ridge Road.
-The following were some of my favorite places along this route.
+The following are some of the best places to stop along this route.

 - Horseshoe Falls/Alluvial Fan